WinVector/wrapr/extras/bquote.md

 In computer science a macro is "a rule or pattern that specifies how a certain input sequence (often a sequence of characters) should be mapped to a replacement output sequence (also often a sequence of characters) according to a defined procedure" ([source Wikipedia](https://en.wikipedia.org/wiki/Macro_(computer_science))).
 Macros are most interesting when the input they are working over is program source code (either parsed or not-parsed).
 Metaprogramming "Metaprogramming is a programming technique in which computer programs have the ability to treat programs as their data" ([source Wikipedia](https://en.wikipedia.org/wiki/Metaprogramming)).

 The two concepts are related.
 Each has variations.
 For example <code>C</code>-macros are very strict text substitutions performed by a pre-processor in some of the code compilation stages.
-Whereas <code>Lisp</code> macros are a more powerful beast operating on <code>Lisp</code> data structures and language objects.
+Whereas <code>Lisp</code> macros operate on <code>Lisp</code> data structures and language objects.

 When applied to programs both concepts converge to "code that writes code."